 (Back to the list of topics)

-The US defined itself over a long time as Marxism's big enemy; in everyday political (Usenet) discussions, it is still common to be accused of Marxism if one favors proposals such as tax increases or public health insurance.
+The US had defined itself over a long time as Marxism's or socialism's big enemy; in everyday political discussions, it is still common to be accused of socialism if one favors proposals such as tax increases or public health insurance.
 This accusation is very effective, because no defense is possible.
 The term "social democrat" does not exist in the US public debate, so everything slightly critical of limitless capitalism is defined as socialism, and this term in turn is used synonymously with communism and Marxism.

 It is interesting to note that in Germany only people critical of capitalism use the term "capitalism", while in the US only people critical of socialism use the term "socialism".